jtoy/awesome-tensorflow/README.md

 * [Tensorflow and deep learning - without at PhD](https://www.youtube.com/watch?v=vq2nnJ4g6N0) -  by Martin Görner
 * [Tensorflow and deep learning - without at PhD, Part 2 (Google Cloud Next '17)](https://www.youtube.com/watch?v=fTUwdXUFfI8) -  by Martin Görner
 * [Image recognition in Go using TensorFlow](https://youtu.be/P8MZ1Z2LHrw) -  by Alex Pliutau
+* [Hands-on Reinforcement Learning with TensorFlow](https://www.packtpub.com/application-development/hands-reinforcement-learning-tensorflow-video) by Satwik Kansal .In this course, you’ll walk through different approaches to RL.
+You’ll move from a simple Q-learning to a more complex, deep RL architecture and implement your algorithms using Tensorflow’s Python API.
+You’ll be training your agents on two different games in a number of complex scenarios to make them more intelligent and perceptive.By the end of this course, you’ll be able to implement RL-based solutions in your projects from scratch using Tensorflow and Python.
+* [Predictive Analytics with TensorFlow](https://www.packtpub.com/big-data-and-business-intelligence/predictive-analytics-tensorflow-video) by Md.
+Rezaul Karim.
+This course will help you build, tune, and deploy predictive models with TensorFlow in three main divisions.

 <a name="papers" />